dagfrode/dagfrode.github.io/work/manual.md

 - **Awareness** - I think I am rather self-aware.
 I'm activily not devlling to much on things as I've been a rather anxious person and that is to no benefit of anyone.
 - **Assertiveness** - I can be rather assertive, when I feel the need, witch for the most part I don't.
 I try to go by "First listen, then talk."
 - **Liveliness** - I'm rather reserved untill I get to know you better.
 I can be outgoing in short outbursts, but ar rather low on sociability.

-### Headsets

-The first thing to know about me is that I'm having a hard time working if I hear people talking around me, I need my inner dialog to think, this means I will most likely be wearing a headset when at my desk.
-I prefer that you send me a short ping on slack so that I can respond if I'm free, need two minutes or if I'm in the middle of something and will get back to you without breaking my flow.

-### Sociability

-I'm rather introverted in terms of where I get my energy.
-I therefore prefer small groups of people and have a hard time with large open roms with bad acustics.
-I get overstimulated.
-The result might be that I don't join team lunches on days I had a lot of stumulation.
-I might eat fast and then head out for a walk instead.
-Feel free to join me tough, I enjoy getting to know the people I work with and socializing in smaller groups!

-### Walks

-Talking about walks.
-I have developed a habit of breaking up the day with at least one walk during lunchtime.
-Feel free to join me.
-I need the air, sunlight and movement to be at my most productive.

-I might need to get out for another walk if the work I'm doing is particularly challeging or if I get overstimulated during the workday.
-Some work is also easier to get done while walking.

-## Workstyle

-### Solo vs collaborative
-I prefer planning work in colaboration and finding solutions for the work we work on together.
-When it comes to doing the task I usually prefer working on it by myself then doing peer reviews.
-I think it has to do with the teams I've worked in previously, so I'm open to try more pair-programming!

-### Balancing Creativity and structure